xxrlzzz/RustNES/README.md

 ## Build

-We use [SFML](https://docs.rs/sfml/latest/sfml/) binding on c++ to show game window, so SFML 2.5 and CSFML 2.5 must be installed.
+We use [SFML](https://docs.rs/sfml/latest/sfml/) binding on c++ to show game window, and also use [portaudio](https://docs.rs/portaudio/0.7.0/portaudio/) to play music.
+Those dependencies are required to build this project.

 Note due to the performance issue, you should run in release mode to get enough frame rate to fresh screen.

 ## TODO

-1. Audio support # DONE
+- [x] Audio support
-2. More Rom type support
+- [ ] More Rom type support
+- [ ] Test more nes games and upload result.
-3. Pause/Resume/Save
+- [x] Pause/Resume/Save